seed-labs/seed-emulator/examples/B06-blockchain/README.md

 <a name="emulator"></a>
 # Build Emulator with Blockchain

+## A.1 Automated setup

+Make sure driver.sh has the executable permission by running `chmod +x driver.sh` ./driver.sh will automate each of the steps mentioned below.
+If any issue occurs, it would be best to do them manually.

-## A.1 Create the Blockchain Component
+## A.2 Create the Blockchain Component

 We create the Blockchain in `component-blockchain.py`.
 This program generates a Ethereum component, which can be deployed